 Customer Acquisition Cost (CAC) is the cost (marketing) of acquiring a new customer.
 To run a successful business and make money off each new customer, the CAC must be less than the AOV.
 The CAC can be calculated by dividing the total marketing spend by the total number of customers.

-However, this is a comparative metric and in itself cannot give you an idea on the success or failure of your strategies.
-It has to be compared with other metrics like AOV to understand how well you are performing, For example, a CAC of $50 dollars would be impressive if your AOV is $500 but would be way too high for an AOV of $100.
+However, this is a comparative metric and cannot give you an idea of the success or failure of your strategies.
+It has to be compared with other metrics like AOV to understand how well you are performing; for example, a CAC of 50 dollars would be impressive if your AOV is $500 but would be way too high for an AOV of $100.

-In the age of targeted marketing, a metric like this has become important as it gives you an idea about the effectiveness of your marketing and advertising strategies.
-A catch here is that while you pay for traffic, not all visitors convert to customers.
+In the age of targeted marketing, a metric like this has become vital as it gives you an idea about the effectiveness of your marketing and advertising strategies.
+A catch is that while you pay for traffic, not all visitors convert to customers.

-To remain profitable, you must optimize your acquisition channels such that you’re only paying for quality traffic with a high conversion rate instead of a huge amount of traffic that doesn’t convert.
+To remain profitable, you must optimize your acquisition channels such that you’re only paying for quality traffic with a high conversion rate instead of a massive amount of traffic that doesn’t convert.